AincradOT/platform/docs/golden-path.md

 This document describes the recommended way to structure:

-* the platform platform for Open Tibia services
+* the platform infrastructure for Open Tibia services
 * the application and service infrastructure that runs on top

 The goal is to give a clear, opinionated path that: